The Silver Kiss: Plot

 Zoë Sutcliff is a young woman who experiences the slow death of her mother, Anne Sutcliff, and the dislocation of her father, Harry Sutcliff.
 She turns to her sole friend Lorraine, who cannot provide emotional support for Zoë.
 Lorraine moves to Oregon with her father and stepmother, leaving Zoë completely alone.
 On the news, there are reports of women being killed in Zoë's area, whose throats are slashed and drained of blood.

 While walking in a park, Zoë meets Simon and begins a friendship with him; they eventually develop a mutual romantic attraction until one night she catches him eating a pigeon.
 He later tells her the truth of his origin, namely that he is a vampire from 17th-century England, and he is seeking to kill Christopher—his own brother—who looks like a six-year-old albino but is a sadistic version of what Simon could become.
 He reveals that Christopher is Zoë's neighborhood's throat-slashing killer, and his brother was also responsible for the murder of their mother and his vampirism; hence, he wants retribution against his brother.
 Prior to Simon's revelations, Lorraine was almost killed by Christopher when he attempted to lure her into an alley until Zoë reached her in time; Zoë now realizes that she has met the childlike vampire before and inadvertently saved her friend's life by interfering.
 Skeptical, Zoë allows Simon to feed upon her in a controlled manner to prove his claims.

 Simon is entranced by the grief-stricken Zoë and must accept his feelings of fondness for her while trying to control his own nature.
 His growing attachment to Zoë puts them both at risk because of his feud with Christopher.
 Zoë tells Lorraine about her feelings for Simon, but does not tell her about him being a vampire.
 Zoë considers asking Simon to turn her mother into a vampire, but he tells her there is no cure for vampirism and that existence as one is unappealing.

 Despite misgivings, Simon approaches Zoë; she lures Christopher into a trap where Simon has the strategic advantage.
 In a climactic battle, Simon slays Christopher.
 After the battle, Zoë offers herself to Simon for him to turn into a vampire for companionship.
 He refuses and, seeking the peace he has been unable to get since his transformation, decides to end his life now that his revenge is complete.
-Simon spends his final hours with Zoë; they have sex and he dies after exposing himself to sunlight.
+Simon spends his final hours with Zoë and he dies peacefully after exposing himself to sunlight.